aws-samples/serverless-pdf-chat/README.md

 1. For **Frontend**, specify the environment ("local", "amplify") for the frontend of the application.

-1. For Amplify-hosted applications, specify the URL of the forked Git repository containing the application code.
+1. If you selected "amplify", specify the URL of the forked Git repository containing the application code.

 1. Specify the Amazon Bedrock model ID.
-For example, "anthropic.claude-3-sonnet-20240229-v1:0"
+For example, `anthropic.claude-3-sonnet-20240229-v1:0`.

 1. For the remaining options, keep the defaults by pressing the enter key.